abhideepkumar/sigmaevents/README.md

 - `NEXTAUTH_SECRET`: This should be a 32-digit random hexadecimal code, used for session encryption and signing.
 Generate a secure secret key from [numbergenerator.org](https://numbergenerator.org/random-32-digit-hex-codes-generator) and paste it as the value for `NEXTAUTH_SECRET`.

 - `NEXTAUTH_URL`: Set this to the URL where your application will run locally (`http://localhost:3000/` by default).
 This URL is used during the authentication process.
 Also, add this url in your Google Console Authentication so that Google login will allow this URL.

+- `ADMIN_NEXTAUTH_URL`:This URL is used during the authentication process for admins.

 #### Update .env.local with obtained credentials